 Living with cerebral palsy can be challenging, even if the symptoms are mild.
-There are many cerebral palsy support groups and organizations that are available to help.
+While cerebral palsy cannot be cured, treatments can improve your child’s quality of life.

 Cerebral Palsy Therapy

 Therapy allows people with cerebral palsy to keep their bodies healthy.
 Physical therapy helps stretch out muscles and make them stronger.
 This prevents painful muscle freezes called contractures, which can be permanent.

 The earlier therapy begins, the better your child will be able to overcome challenges.

 Physical therapists will work with your child to make sure they get quality care.
 A therapist can also teach your child to use adaptive equipment, which helps manage many issues.
 Some examples of adaptive equipment include braces to help with movement or fitting the sink and toilet to meet your child’s needs.

 Cerebral Palsy Support